-The benefit of this arrangement is that relevant tax risks and positions can be dealt with when they occur (in the present) within acceptable commercial deadlines.
-The company is required to act with a transparent attitude towards the Dutch Tax Authorities, who will in return provide a quick response with respect to tax issues that are brought to their attention by the company.
+The main benefit of the arrangement is that relevant tax risks and positions can be dealt with when they occur (in the present) within acceptable commercial deadlines.
+The company is required to act with a transparent attitude towards the Dutch Tax Authorities, that will in return provide a quick response with respect to tax issues that are brought to their attention by the company.
 This proactive assurance prevents unpleasant surprises afterwards.
 Apart from this, it helps with accurately determining the tax cash flow, deferred and current taxes, and ascertains that the company has as little uncertain tax positions as possible.
 This saves the company both time and costs.

 However, some critical remarks with respect to horizontal monitoring have to be made.
-The way Horizontal Monitoring is executed depends very much on the individual tax inspector in charge of supervision since the concept is not strictly regulated.
-Another remark is that the Tax Authorities have not formulated any objective criteria with respect to the concept of Tax Control Framework requirements.
-According to the Dutch Tax
+The way horizontal monitoring is executed depends very much on the individual tax inspector in charge of supervision since the concept is not strictly regulated.
+Another remark is that the Tax Authorities have not formulated any objective criteria with respect to the concept of Tax Control

-Authorities a Tax Control Framework is a 'subjective, dynamic, open standard'.
+Framework requirements.
+According to the Dutch Tax Authorities a Tax Control Framework is a 'subjective, dynamic, open standard'.
 We strongly disagree with this view since general financial risk management standards should also apply to the tax function.

-The risk for companies is that the Tax Authorities become unpredictable when working with 'subjective, dynamic open standards'.
+The risk for companies is that the Tax Authorities become unpredictable when working with 'subjective, dynamic, open standards'.
 Even more so, since the Dutch Tax Authorities now claim that a Horizontal Monitoring covenant has no legal power but has to be seen as a 'psychological contract'.
-Based on the above we advise companies only to enter into the Horizontal Monitoring programme when clear written objectives have been set and a clear working process has been defined in order to manage expectations of the parties involved.
+Based on the above we advise companies only to enter into the Horizontal Monitoring program when clear written objectives have been set and a clear working process has been defined in order to manage expectations of the parties involved.

 Horizontal monitoring can be applied to all taxes including corporate income tax, value added tax, wage tax and social security.
 PwC has developed a special tax management maturity model (T3M) to help companies determine their existing level of tax risk management and the path towards the intended maturity level of their tax risk management.
+T3M is inspired by the common standards on general and financial risk management, such as COSO, and in line with the latest report of the OECD on 'Building better Tax Control Frameworks'.